sfioritto/planningforaliens-old/_posts/2014-03-11-real-world-flexbox.md

 I used flexbox in a few other spots on the page in similar ways but since I'm assuming you know flexbox already, I'm not going to go into more detail here.
+(Dont' know flexbox yet?
+Go [here](http://www.sketchingwithcss.com/flexbox-tutorial/).)
 You can look at the code for this example [here](https://github.com/sfioritto/real-world-flexbox/tree/master/demos/latest_syntax_only).

-You have very little IE traffic
+Scenario #2: You have very little IE traffic
 ------------------------------

 Even with only a trickle of traffic from older browsers, it's likely you'll want IE10 and Firefox 25 or